icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 </ItemGroup>
 ```

-The [IceRpc][icerpc] NuGet package follows this pattern and provides definitions for common Slice types such as
+The [ZeroC.Slice][zeroc-slice] NuGet package follows this pattern and provides definitions for common Slice types such as
 `WellKnownTypes::Duration`, `WellKnownTypes::TimeStamp` and `WellKnownTypes::Uri`.

 ## SliceFile item metadata